StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Checkpoint/README.md

 By the end, see if you can tell what the code will print out before you run it.
 Walking through what you think your code will do and "imagining" what is going on with the variables/functions (either in your head or on paper) is called **code tracing**.

-* Also, note that these print statements take **multiple** string arguments, instead of just one, and they seem to **concatenate** the strings WITHOUT using the `+` operator.
-This is another way to concatenate and print strings.
-Observe that the output is formatted to include white spaces between each string argument, which is very convenient in some cases.

 ```python
 cars = 100
 space_in_a_car = 4.0